Attack on Custodial Centres: Over 3,000 fleeing inmates still at large

 “From inception to date about 31,963 minor offenders have served their sentences through non-custodial measures thus reducing inmates’ population by that number.
 Another intervention is the Virtual court room system introduced to Medium Security Custodial Centre MSCC Kuje by the Federal Ministry of Justice to enhance speedy trial of suspects in custody”.

-According to him, the NCoS is poised and ever ready to boldly confront emerging threats, knowing that no institution is immune to challenges.
+According to him, the NCoS was poised and ever ready to boldly confront emerging threats, knowing that no institution was immune to challenges.